Pangbourne: Pangbourne Tennis Club

 Pangbourne Tennis club consists of three tennis courts and a club house and has close links to the bowls club next door.
 In 2024, the club won the LTA award for National Club of the Year.

 1st Purley and Pangbourne (Scouts)

 Pangbourne is linked to the neighbouring village of Purley and together have multiple sections in both villages for children between the ages of 4 and 18 including Squirrels, Beavers, Cubs, Scouts and Explorers.

 Pangbourne Rotary Club

-The Pangbourne Rotary Club, a charitable organization who's aim is to help the community, was formed in 1989 and meets once a week at the Bull.
+The Pangbourne Rotary Club, a charitable organization whose aim is to help the community, was formed in 1989 and meets once a week at the Bull.